ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          See Section 7.3 for some discussion of SMTP rejection methods and their implications.

-   psd:  A standalone flag indicating that the domain is a PSD. (plain-
+   psd:  A flag indicating whether the domain is a PSD. (plain-text;
-      text; OPTIONAL) This flag has no valid values associated with it;
+      OPTIONAL; default is 'n').
+Possible values are:

+      y:  Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
+This information will be used during policy discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.

-      its presence in a DMARC record means that the domain is a PSD, while its absence means that the domain is not a PSD.
+      n:  The default, indicating that the DMARC policy record is published for a domain that is not a PSD.
+There is no need to put psd=n in a DMARC record.

-Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 20]

-Internet-Draft                  DMARCbis                   December 2021

    rua:  Addresses to which aggregate feedback is to be sent (comma-
       separated plain-text list of DMARC URIs; OPTIONAL).